Opioid Crisis Fast Facts

 May 10, 2007 - The federal government brings criminal charges against Purdue Pharma for misleadingly advertising OxyContin as safer and less addictive than other opioids.
 The company and three executives are charged with "misleading and defrauding physicians and consumers."
 Purdue Pharma and the executives plead guilty, agreeing to pay a $634.5 million in criminal and civil fines.
 The three executives plead guilty on criminal misdemeanor charges and are later sentenced to probation.

-2010 - FDA approves an "abuse-deterrant" formulation of OxyContin, to help curb abuse.
+2010 - FDA approves an "abuse-deterrent" formulation of OxyContin, to help curb abuse.
 However, people still find ways to abuse it.

 May 20, 2015 - The DEA announces that it has arrested 280 people, including 22 doctors and pharmacists, after a 15-month sting operation centered on health care providers who dispense large amounts of opioids.
 The sting, dubbed Operation Pilluted, is the largest prescription drug bust in the history of the DEA.